Convective Flows in Sheared Packings of Spherical Particles

 \emph{Setup and procedure.---} Our experiments use a split-bottom geometry consisting of a rotating disk of radius $R_s{=}7.5\,\text{cm}$ flush with a fixed outer ring inside a cylindrical cell of radius $R{=}10\,\text{cm}$ (Fig.\,\ref{Fig1}).
-The disk is rotated at a constant angular velocity $\Omega{=}0.127\,\text{rad/s}$.
-The granular medium comprises $2\,\text{mm}$ glass beads with 15\% polydispersity, which has negligible effect on packing fabric \cite{Shaebani12b}, and is filled to height $H$ with a bulk packing fraction of ${\sim}\,60\%$.
+The disk is rotated at a constant angular velocity $\Omega{=}0.127\,\text{rad/s}$ (${\simeq}\,1.213\,\text{rpm}$).
+The angular velocity of the disk is chosen sufficiently low to ensure operation in the slow quasistatic granular‐flow regime, in which the flow patterns are known to be essentially shear‐rate independent \cite{GDRMiDi04,Fenistein04}.
+The granular medium comprises $2\,\text{mm}$ glass beads with 15\% polydispersity, which has negligible effect on packing fabric \cite{Shaebani12b}.
 Colored tracer grains are used to visualize internal flow.
+All experiments employing colored tracers use the same base glass beads.
+The applied color coating adds only a few micrometers to the bead diameter, which is negligible compared with their size.
+The cylinder is filled to height $H$ with a bulk packing fraction of ${\sim} \,60\%$.
 A standardized pouring protocol, with gently leveling the surface every ${\sim}\,8\,\text{cm}$, ensures reproducibility.
 Smooth chamber walls allow axial slip, promoting shear localization within the bulk.
 To reconstruct internal flow patterns, we photograph horizontal cross-sections from above after carefully removing successive top layers, yielding 2D tomographic maps of tracer positions within the bulk.
+We note that, despite the relatively large bead size, random packing readily produces smooth shear zones and desired filling heights with less than $1\%$ variation across the large cylinder.
+The presence of many beads in the shear zone and surface layer smooths surface fluctuations and minimizes finite-size effects.
+Using significantly smaller beads is not practical, as electrostatic charging and cohesive forces become relevant, causing the material to deviate from dry, cohesionless granular behavior.